OrangeTowel/FrameTrajectory/README.md

 ## Installation

-Simply clone this repo and `import FrameTrajectory from FrameTrajectory` in your Python script to use.
+Simply clone this repo and `from FrameTrajectory import FrameTrajectory` in your Python script to use.

 ## Examples